Middle-earth: Shadow of War: Release

 The game was released alongside an expansion pass, which grants players access to several pieces of downloadable content.
-"Slaughter Tribe Nemesis" and "The Outlaw Tribe Nemesis" were released in November and December 2017 respectively, introducing new orc tribes and gears.
+Slaughter Tribe Nemesis and The Outlaw Tribe Nemesis were released in November and December 2017, respectively, introducing new orc tribes and gear.
 In February 2018, Blade of Galadriel, a story expansion was released.
 In this expansion, players would assume control of Eltariel as she fights to uncover the mystery behind the Nazgûl.
 In May 2018, Monolith released an expansion named Desolation of Mordor.
-Players assume control of Baranor, the Captain of Minas Ithil, who must work with his allies to fight against a new Orc threat to the east.
-Several free updates has been released, introducing content such as infinite Shadow War and Online Fight Pits.
-In April 2018, Monolith announced that they would gradually remove all forms of microtransactions and the marketplace from the game, citing that they "compromise" the game by undermining the nemesis system as they provide players a fast shortcut to build their army.
-Following their removal, WB Games released the "Defintive Edition", which bundles the base game with all the expansion pass content, in August 2018.
+Players assume control of Baranor, the Captain of Minas Ithil, who must work with his allies to fight against a new orc threat to the east.
+Several free updates have been released, introducing content such as infinite Shadow War and Online Fight Pits.
+In April 2018, Monolith announced that they would gradually remove all forms of microtransactions and the marketplace from the game, citing that they "compromise" the game by undermining the nemesis system, as such transactions provide players a fast shortcut to build their army.
+Following the change, WB Games bundled all expansion pass content with the base game, releasing it as the "Definitive Edition" in August 2018.
 A demo for the game, which allows players to complete all missions in the Núrn region, was also released for Steam users in August 2018.